MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallingLineIdentity.md

 ```

 ### -ServiceNumber
+**Note**: The use of CallingIDSubstitute Service and ServiceNumber will be deprecated and you can't create new Caller ID policies with it.
+You should use CallingIDSubstitute Resource and ResourceAccount instead.

 The ServiceNumber parameter lets you add any valid service number for the CallingIdSubstitute.

 Note: Do not add '+' to the Service number.
 For example, if the Service number is +1425-xxx-xxxx then valid input is 1425xxxxxxx